catalin-podariu/gopro_hero5_black_timelapse/README.md

 Also, I added a tiny OLED (SSD1306) of 128x64 pixels, to show the status of the time-lapse.
 I find it very useful to be able to keep an eye on it, since you can't login to the rpi.
 On that tiny screen I update an array of symbols, that show the status of the script.
 Each symbol is a different minute.
-Also a special screen for the `OFFLINE` state.
+Also, a special screen for the `OFFLINE` state.
 The script looks through the logs, with an AWK script, and if it finds the `PHOTO` state, it shows a special symbol, etc.

+#### **2nd March update (big refactoring):**<br>
+Timelapse now has a `lib` folder, where all the cool stuff is happening.
+The main script is now clean and easy to read, hopefully.
+Heartbeat looks for a different keyword to show when a picture is taken, more reliable.
+Tests will follow.
+I promise.